How to Fix Baby’s Flat Head Without a Helmet: Complete Guide for Parents

 Can You Fix Baby’s Flat Head Without a Helmet?

-Cranial helmets are generally reserved for severe cases or when other methods haven’t worked, especially after 6–8 months when skull growth slows.
-As noted by UCLA Health, early action is key, most head shape improvements happen before 6 months for best results.
+Cranial helmets are generally reserved for severe cases or when other methods haven’t worked, especially after 6–8 months, when skull growth slows.
+Early action is key; most head shape improvements happen before 6 months for the best results.

 How to Fix Baby’s Flat Head Without a Helmet